yogastama/bootstrap-retro-docs/src/pages/en/components/popovers.md

 const popover = new bootstrap.Popover(exampleEl, options)
 ```

-{{< callout warning >}}
-### Making popovers work for keyboard and assistive technology users

-To allow keyboard users to activate your popovers, you should only add them to HTML elements that are traditionally keyboard-focusable and interactive (such as links or form controls).
-Although arbitrary HTML elements (such as `<span>`s) can be made focusable by adding the `tabindex="0"` attribute, this will add potentially annoying and confusing tab stops on non-interactive elements for keyboard users, and most assistive technologies currently do not announce the popover's content in this situation.
-Additionally, do not rely solely on `hover` as the trigger for your popovers, as this will make them impossible to trigger for keyboard users.

-While you can insert rich, structured HTML in popovers with the `html` option, we strongly recommend that you avoid adding an excessive amount of content.
-The way popovers currently work is that, once displayed, their content is tied to the trigger element with the `aria-describedby` attribute.
-As a result, the entirety of the popover's content will be announced to assistive technology users as one long, uninterrupted stream.

-Additionally, while it is possible to also include interactive controls (such as form elements or links) in your popover (by adding these elements to the `allowList` of allowed attributes and tags), be aware that currently the popover does not manage keyboard focus order.
-When a keyboard user opens a popover, focus remains on the triggering element, and as the popover usually does not immediately follow the trigger in the document's structure, there is no guarantee that moving forward/pressing <kbd>TAB</kbd> will move a keyboard user into the popover itself.
-In short, simply adding interactive controls to a popover is likely to make these controls unreachable/unusable for keyboard users and users of assistive technologies, or at the very least make for an illogical overall focus order.
-In these cases, consider using a modal dialog instead.
-{{< /callout >}}

 ### Options

-{{< markdown >}}
-{{< partial "js-data-attributes.md" >}}
-{{< /markdown >}}

-{{< callout warning >}}
 Note that for security reasons the `sanitize`, `sanitizeFn`, and `allowList` options cannot be supplied using data attributes.
-{{< /callout >}}

-{{< bs-table "table" >}}
 | Name | Type | Default | Description |
 | --- | --- | --- | --- |
 | `allowList` | object | [Default value]({{< docsref "/getting-started/javascript#sanitizer" >}}) | Object which contains allowed attributes and tags. |